Why I Use Meal Kits to Balance Salt & Soul

 When Life Gets Loud

-We all want the ‘Soul’ of a home-cooked meal—the laughter around the table, the fresh ingredients—but sometimes the ‘Salt’ of our daily reality (the time, the grocery runs, the prep) makes it feel impossible.
+We all want the ‘Soul’ of a home-cooked meal—the laughter around the table, the fresh ingredients—but sometimes the ‘Salt’ of our daily reality (the time, the grocery runs, the prep) makes it feel almost impossible.

 Lightening the Mental Load

-Many of us often talk about the cost of the box, but we rarely talk about the cost of the mental load.
-Deciding what to eat, checking the pantry, and making the list takes up so much ‘brain space.’
-When I use a meal kit, I’m not just buying dinner; I’m buying back an hour of my evening to go for a walk with my husband, time with my boys, or simply sit in the quiet.
-In a busy season, that time is the ultimate form of soul-care.
+We often talk about the price of the box, but we rarely talk about the “cost” of the mental load.
+Deciding what to eat, checking the pantry, and making the grocery list takes up so much brain space.
+When I use a meal kit, I’m not just buying dinner; I’m buying back an hour of my evening.
+That’s an hour for a walk with my husband, some extra time with the boys, or just sitting in the quiet for a bit.

+In a busy season, that reclaimed time is the ultimate form of soul-care.
 To me, that is the essence of a Salt & Soul life: being intentional enough to know what you need, and flexible enough to accept a little help along the way.

 How I “Level Up” My Meal Kits